 Danielle graduated cum laude from Creighton University School of Law in 2011, where she served as President of the Student Bar Association, a member of the editorial staff of the Creighton Law Review, and was a founding editor of the Creighton International and Comparative Law Journal.
-Prior to attending law school, Danielle obtained a bachelor’s degree in Criminology and a master’s degree in Business Administration, both from Missouri State University.
+Prior to attending law school, Danielle obtained a bachelor’s degree in Criminology and a master’s degree in Business Administration, both from (Southwest) Missouri State University.

 Danielle focuses her practice on Estate Planning, Probate, Trust Administration and Litigation, and Elder Law.
 Prior to joining Ozarks Elder Law in 2015, Danielle gained valuable experience in estate planning, litigation, real estate transactions, and business formation during her time as an attorney at a local Springfield firm and as in-house counsel at a national title insurance company.